7 Signs and Symptoms You Have a Vitamin B12 Deficiency

 1. Numbness and Tingling Sensation

-If you feel that most of the sensations in your feet and hands are gone and you also notice tingling in this area, there is a great chance that you are dealing with lack of vitamin B12.
-Consult your physician and perform blood test to check whether this is true or not.
+If you feel that most of the sensations in your feet and hands are gone and you also notice tingling in this area, there is a great chance that you are dealing with a lack of vitamin B12.
+Consult your physician and perform a blood test to check whether this is true or not.

 2. Fatigue

 Do you feel exhausted all the time?
 Vitamin B12 plays a significant role in the process of regulation of aerobic energy levels.
-If you don’t have sufficient amount of this nutrient, your body won’t get enough oxygen and energy.
+If you don’t have a sufficient amount of this nutrient, your body won’t get enough oxygen and energy.
 In cases like this, it is not unusual to feel dizziness too.

 3. Joint Pain